5 Things to Look Out for When It Comes to Your Child’s Eating Habits

 Most children go through a phase of picky eating, refusing new foods, favouring the same meals, or preferring foods prepared “just right.”
 This is a normal developmental stage and usually resolves over time.

-However, some children experience more significant challenges that may indicate Avoidant/Restrictive Food Intake Disorder (ARFID).
+However, some children experience more significant difficulties that may indicate Avoidant/Restrictive Food Intake Disorder (ARFID).
 Signs may include:

 • Very limited accepted foods (sometimes only a few “safe” items)